 The ballast has a built-in capacitor, which also contributes to the prevention of any light out error code.
 The kit is generally more suitable for these cars: Audi, BMW, New Chevrolets, Lexus, Mercedes, and Volvo.
 The kit is still compatible with any other vehicle that is not part of the required ones, as mentioned.
 This piece of German technology has ballasts with complete metal housing, which are shock and vibration resistant.
 These lights come in any of these variants: 3000k, 4300k, 6000k, 8000k, 10000k, and 12000k.
 This kit functions best at a power output of 55W and 9-16V (DC), producing about 3500 lumens of light.
 That is about three times better than a regular halogen bulb can provide.
 This product is backed up with a thirty-day money-back guarantee and a year replacement warranty.
 Such money back and warranty programs are a show of confidence that the manufacturers have in their product and encourage many buyers to buy.

 This kit is a good one for upgrading your halogen lights to HID, and it is a ready-to-use, connect and play system.
 Halogen lights are known to have only 200 hours of service lifetime, hence the need for something more efficient and reliable like this HID kit.
-The HID lighting system comes in these colour variants: bright yellow (3000k), bright daylight (4300k), bright white (5000k), light blue (6000k), medium blue (8000k), and dark blue (10000k).
+The HID lighting system comes in these colour variants: bright yellow (3000k), bright daylight (4300k), bright white (5000k), light blue (6000k), medium blue (8000k), and dark blue (10000k) and more (up to 30000k).
 It also has variants of deep purple, deep pink, and deep blue.
 Buyers especially like the multiple colour choices because it allows them to spice up their vehicles while acquiring a good kit for proper vision when driving at night.
 The lighting system comprises DC 35W premium digital ASIC ballast, DC 35W xenon bulbs, wiring harness, ballast mounting brackets, and an installation guide.
 It is shockproof and waterproof, and it comes with a two-year warranty.
 There is also live tech support for users concerning installation related issues so that users can reach the production company by phone or email.

 This set of lights focuses on two main things; serving users with better lighting while achieving less power consumption.
 The brightness of these lights allows you to see obstacles much earlier, even at highway speeds.
 That can go a great deal in avoiding accidents in cases of sudden pedestrian movement.
 These lights are said to give the user a whole second more than usual to respond to road hazards quickly.
 The timing of a second may not stand out to you at first, but if you think of it in driving terms, high speeds, and how a lot can happen in a split second, it begins to add up.
 By using less power consumption to perform these, electrical power is saved for other vehicle functions.
 Despite all these, the lights are not intrusive so as to blind oncoming pedestrians or drivers.